How patient are you? You more than likely fall into one of three categories:

 So I decided to change.

-And it took every freaking ounce of patience I possessed to get through certain situations.
+And it took every ounce of patience I possessed to get through certain situations.
 There were times when I thought I wasn’t cut out for being a patient person.
 My bad temper would constantly attempt to take over.
 But I stuck it out.

 Over time, I developed a few improvement techniques: